SoftInstigate/restheart/security/README.md

 ```

-In the default configuration &#181;IAM use the Basic Authentication scheme with credentials and permission defined in the `security.yml` file
+With the default configuration &#181;IAM uses the Basic Authentication scheme with credentials and permission defined in `security.yml` configuration file:

 ```yml
 users: